KNIVES FOR SALE

 Price: R20 for 10 g, R65 for 40 g, R200 for 200 g and R800 for 1000 g.
 AVAILABLE FROM KNIFE MACHINES AND TOOLS, www.kmts.co.za, 012 752 7760.

 Handmade by ourselves.
 This microcrystalline wax cleans, penetrates, nourishes and preserves wood, leather, damascus and carbon steels, bone, stone, ivory, horn, silver, brass and copper.
-Perfect for conservation of antiques, knives, firearms, musical instruments and coins.
+Perfect for the conservation of antiques, knives, firearms, musical instruments and coins.
 Protects against fingerprints.
 Preferably lightly warm item to be waxed with a hairdryer to aid penetration of wax,(do not heat ivory).
 Apply wax sparingly.
 Rub up with a soft cloth when dry.